tearitco/SRW-Engine-MV-Public/docs/manual.md

 \<weaponAnimId:3\>The battle scene attack animation id that will be played for this weapon.
 If no id is provided the default animation will play.<br>
 \<weaponCategory:missile\> The particle type of the weapon: missile, funnel, beam, gravity, physical or  "".
 \<weaponIsCounter:1\> If set to 1 the weapon will always trigger a Counter on the enemy turn. <br>
 \<weaponHPThreshold:50\> If set this weapon will only be usable when the user's HP falls below the specified value(percent).
-This property is also respected by the enemy AI.
+This property is also respected by the enemy AI.<br>
+\<weaponIsAll:1\> If set to 1 this weapon is treated as an ALL weapon and will hit both targets when targeting a twin.
+A note will be shown in the attack list to identify the weapon as an ALL weapon.

 Weapons can have up to two special effects.